markshust/docker-magento/README.md

 #### Templated Install

+Before running, make sure you do not have any server running on ports 80, 443, 3306 or 9000.
+If you have apache, nginx, mysql or php-fpm running locally, be sure to stop these services so that install does not fail

 ```bash
 # Download the Docker Compose template into the specified project directory (Ex. magento2)
 curl -s https://raw.githubusercontent.com/rossbrandon/docker-magento/master/lib/template | bash -s -- magento2